 The National Veterans Art Museum in partnership with artist, Nick Cave, are creating a new art installation in Chicago that celebrates our community.

-About Spinner Forest As you ascend the escalator to the Library’s third floor, the installation reveals more the closer you get.
+About Spinner Forest (NVAM) As you ascend the escalator to the Library’s third floor, the installation reveals more the closer you get.
 This exhibition features hundreds of suspended, kinetic spinners that create a mesmerizing interplay of color, movement, and reflection.
-Each spinner tells a story—symbolizing the personal narratives of veterans collected through a community listening tour.
+Each spinner tells a story that symbolizes the personal narratives of veterans collected through a community listening tour.

 About Nick Cave